telerik/winforms-docs/ribbonbar/structure.md

 ## Tabs

-The tabs are the first level of organization of the main part of the Telerik RadRibbonBar.
+The tabs are the first level of organization of the main part of the Telerik __RadRibbonBar__.
 Tabs are typically used to split the functionality of an application into major areas.

 ![ribbonbar-structure-of-radribbonbar 003](images/ribbonbar-structure-of-radribbonbar003.png)